View Source Dequel.Semantic.Analyzer (Dequel v0.6.0)

 Example

-# Parser output (untyped AST)
+# Parser output (untyped AST with string field names)

-{:block, [], [:items, {:==, [], [:name, "foo"]}]}
+{:block, [], ["items", {:==, [], ["name", "foo"]}]}

 # After semantic analysis with has_many relation